 Are you ready for some football?
 Join Lake County Schools employees, students, friends, and families in Gainesville as the Florida Gators take on the Long Island Sharks on Saturday, August 30.
 A portion of every ticket sold will be donated back to the Education Foundation of Lake County to support Lake County Schools!
 Get your tickets at

-https://www.gofevo.com/event/Lakecounty6024 days ago, LCS Communications
+https://www.gofevo.com/event/Lakecounty60about 2 months ago, LCS Communications

 A new state law -- House Bill 1105, which was signed into law on July 1 -- stipulates how and when students can use personal electronic devices during the school day in an effort to support focused learning in all Florida public school classrooms.
 The law says: